makerdao/community/governance/polls/Stability Fee Adjustment - November 18, 2019.md

 ---
-title: [SCD] Sai Stability Fee Adjustment - November 18, 2019
+title: Sai Stability Fee Adjustment - November 18, 2019
 summary: Signal your support to adjust the Sai Stability Fee within a range of 1% to 9%
 discussion_link: https://forum.makerdao.com/t/782
 poll_rules: The voter may select to vote for one of the poll options or they may elect to abstain from the poll entirely